fscucchia/FScucchia_Open_Lab_Notebook-Mass_Lab/_posts/2021-07-19-Reconstrucions-xray-tomography-data.md

 ### Data 3D visualization

-- Open the PNG files of the merged scans with CTVox.
-- Adjust the 'Opacity', 'Luminosity' and RGB colors from the drop-down menu.
-CTVox can be used to produce images of the 3D sample (as a whole), sections of the 3D sample, movies.
+- Open the PNG files of the merged scans with [Dragonfly](https://www.theobjects.com/index.html), which can be used to produce 3D images of the sample (as a whole), sections of the 3D sample, movies.

-To measure the thickness of the skeleton, follow [this](https://fscucchia.github.io/FScucchia_Lab_Notebook-Mass_Lab/Measure-3D-thickness-of-coral-skeleton-with-Fiji/) protocol.
+- To measure the thickness of the skeleton using Fiji, follow [this](https://fscucchia.github.io/FScucchia_Lab_Notebook-Mass_Lab/Measure-3D-thickness-of-coral-skeleton-with-Fiji/) protocol.